tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 ### Good passwords

-This continues to be the most widespread way of authenticating users in IT systems.
+Passwords continues to be the most widespread way of authenticating users in IT systems.
 There are some issues to it, however.
 Mainly what is known as password-fatigue.